 Ebooks and print books need two completely different formats.
 Kindle Direct Publishing provides an excellent guide for formatting and uploading your ebook to Amazon.
 Just follow along and you’ll be successful.
-(Although one glitch I have discovered is that when you use a MAC, you have to save the final Word doc as a Web Page, Filtered in order to get an HTML file for upload.
+(Although one glitch I have discovered is that when you use a Mac, you have to save the final Word doc as a Web Page, Filtered in order to get an HTML file for upload.
 Otherwise, any photos don’t appear when you proof it online.)
-Another format you will need to upload is ePub for Kobo, I-books, etc.) I publish through IngramSpark so I upload the ePub version on their site.
+Another format you might need to upload is e-pub for Kobo, I-books, etc.) I publish through IngramSpark so I upload the e-pub version on their site.
 You can download Calibre for free (thanks Sionnach for this tip) and convert several formats in a snap.
 But print books are a whole different process.

 Formatting Print Books

 So.
 Print books.
 First of all, the formatting is different.
 You want your book to be visually appealing, error-free, and set up professionally using Word styles.
 You have to pay every time you upload a new edition to IngramSpark, so try to get it right.
-(Right now, they’re offering free revisions until May 31 and a new title upload for free until June 30.)
+There are a couple of ways around this.
+Join ALLi (Alliance of Indie Publishers) and get their coupon code or wait for one of Ingram Spark’s free offers.
+Right now, they’re offering free revisions until May 31 and a new title upload for free until June 30.

 I’m preparing to release the Hollystone Mysteries as a trilogy within the next year, so I’m setting up my own formatting guide using Word styles so they’re all consistent.
 The last few weeks, I’ve been re-editing book two.
 I decided to change the book size from 6″ x 9″ to 5.5″ x 8.5″ because I thought it might look and feel better.
 After editing and formatting, it grew from 276 pages to 310 pages and that meant the trim size would be off for my existing cover.
 My cover designer, Kat McCarthy at Aeternum Designs, graciously resized the cover for me.
 Thanks Kat.
 It took a lot of finagling to get the most white space as possible without going over those 310 pages.
 Last night I was still playing with this—even changing words here and there to make it fit.
 As I said…OCD.